YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 LIMIT 10;
 -- in this case, we create the column unit_price that contains either the result of division of -- standard_amt_usd by standard_qty or 0 if standard_qty is equal to 0 or is null.
--- Inclution of CASE statement allows avoiding the error caused by division by zero if -- standard_qty is eqal to 0 or is null.
+-- Inclusion of CASE statement allows avoiding the error caused by division by zero if -- standard_qty is eqal to 0 or is null.

--- Example of using two WHEN statements within CAS statement -- Note that there are commas between parts of the SELECT clause that correspond to columns.
+-- Example of using two WHEN statements within CASE clause -- Note that there are commas between parts of the SELECT clause that correspond to columns.
 -- There are no commas inside CASE statement between WHEN or ELSE statements SELECT a.name, SUM(total_amt_usd) total_spent,